rubygems/rfcs/text/0003-bundle-change.md

 # Summary

 This RFC proposes a new bundle change command.
-The idea behind it is to make Gemfile editable via command line.
+This command makes Gemfile editable via command line.

 # Guide-level explanation

-At an abstract level the change command is a composite of remove and add command. the requested gem would be first removed and then added with the supplied options (which it supports).
+At an abstract level the change command is a composite of remove and add command.
+The requested gem would be first removed and then added with the supplied options (which it supports) and then runs `bundle install`.

 This feature should be viewed as a quick way of editing Gemfile.
 It makes changing basic properties of a gem easier.